The typical auto insurance policy costs $174 per month in Richmond. If you're paying too much, compare rates today.

 Car insurance costs an average of $2,091 per year in Richmond.
-That's more than the average across California ($1,868) and more expensive than the national average of $1,548.
+That's more than the average in the state of California ($1,868) and more expensive than the national average of $1,548.
 Read on to learn more about how much you can expect to pay based on your credit score, gender, marital status, and other common factors in Richmond.

 |Richmond Average (annual)||California Average||U.S. Average|